tweedegolf/storage-abstraction/README.md

 addFileFromBuffer(buffer: Buffer, targetPath: string): Promise<void>;
 ```

 Copies a buffer to a file in the storage.
-The value for `targetPath` needs to include at least a file name; the value will be slugified automatically.
+The value for `targetPath` needs to include at least a file name; the value will be slugified automatically if `slug` is to true, see [default options](#default-options).
 This method is particularly handy when you want to move uploaded files to the storage, for instance when you use Express.Multer with [MemoryStorage](https://github.com/expressjs/multer#memorystorage).

 ### addFileFromReadable